TutorialsLast Updated Jul 1, 202410 min read

 Docker process

-Docker eliminates the need to worry about the machine configuration because it bootstraps all that within the container itself.
+Docker eliminates the need to worry about the machine configuration because it bootstraps it within the container itself.
 This ensures that the applications run consistently across all machines that have Docker set up on them.

-Unlike virtual machines, using Docker results in easy management of microservice architecture development and deployment.
+Unlike virtual machines, Docker containers provide easy management of microservice architecture development and deployment.
 This not only leads to lean organizations but also decoupled systems.
 Decoupled systems minimize the chances that a failure will occur, making them less risky than a monolithic application.

 Docker promotes compatibility and maintainability across platforms, as well as simplicity, rapid deployment, and security.